Dedicated to advancing wellbeing, Step By Step, Inc. proudly provides Mental Health First Aid (MHFA)

 MHFA is about spreading awareness, starting conversations and encouraging people to take care of their minds just as much as they care for their bodies.
 Step By Step, Inc. joins with the MHFA instructors across the US to ensure everyone in America has at least one First Aider in their close circle of friends, family and peers.
 Every 1 in 15 people should be certified to identify, understand and respond to signs and symptoms of mental health and substance use challenges.

 In the United States, only 41% of the people who had a mental disorder in the past year received professional health care or other services.
 Even when people decide to get help, it’s frequently after many years of waiting and putting it off.
 The longer a person waits to seek help, the more difficult their recovery can be.
-But research shows that people with mental health problems are more likely to seek help if someone close to them suggests it.
+But research shows that people with mental health challenges are more likely to seek help if someone close to them suggests it.
 That can be you.

-People are often ashamed to talk about their mental health problems with family and friends because they’re worried about what others will think.
+People are often ashamed to talk about their mental health challenges with family and friends because they’re worried about what others will think.
 This stigma can cause people to isolate themselves, internalize the stigma and begin to believe the negative things they hear other people say.
 With a better understanding of mental health and substance use, you can open the conversation and help reduce stigma and discrimination.

 You learn an action plan.